mli/deepnumpy-doc/guide/crash-course/2-nn.md

 y.shape
 ```

-We can use `[]` to index a particular layer.
+You can use `[]` to index a particular layer.
 For example, the following
-accesses the 1st layer's weight and 6th layer's bias.
+accesses the first layer's weight and sixth layer's bias.

 ```{.python .input}
 (net[0].weight.data().shape, net[5].bias.data().shape)